 Step 2: Complete your report

-- Online: Log in to your TRACS account and select ‘File a Report’.
+- Log in to your TRACS account and select ‘File a Report’.

-- Returns are due on or before March 15 of the year following the calendar year.
+- Reports are due on or before March 15 of the year following the calendar year.

-- You may be charged a penalty if you file your return late.
+- You may be charged a penalty if you file your Report late.

-- The Property and Casualty pages 67.10 and 93.30 or Life pages 95.010 and 95.020 from the fourth quarter return, submitted to the Superintendent of Insurance, may be requested by TRA.
+- The Property and Casualty pages 67.10 and 93.30 from the fourth quarter return submitted to the Superintendent of Insurance do not need to be submitted to TRA at the time the Report is filed, but must be provided to TRA upon request.

 Step 3: Remit the amount owing and view the Notice of Assessment